Years of Experience

-Senior Human Resources Professionals earn $134K annually, far more than their non-accredited counterparts.
-Registered Nurses with credentials can live quite comfortably; median salaries come in at $105K per year.
+Senior Human Resources Professionals are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $134K per year.
+Earning an Advanced Cardiac Life Support Specialist certification garners significant financial rewards of about $89K annually on average.
 At New York University (NYU), employees who hold a Master of Public Administration (MPA) receive the highest salaries at around $96K.

-When it comes to skills, employees who report Financial Analysis among their abilities seem to make the most, reporting a median income of approximately $79K annually.
-A garden variety skill at New York University (NYU) is Project Management; nearly one in eight of New York University (NYU)'s people use it regularly.
-Key skills also include Event Planning, Counseling, and Microsoft Excel.
+When it comes to skills, employees who report Financial Analysis among their abilities seem to make the most, reporting a median income of $79K per year.
+Project Management is a popular skill among New York University (NYU) workers, with one in eight of those surveyed reporting using it on the job.
+Counseling, Event Planning, and Microsoft Excel are also desirable skills.

 Benefits and Perks